 WEITZ & LUXENBERG IS NO LONGER ACCEPTING LIMERICK, PA CASES

-Of particular concern is the threat of "vapor intrusion"--if the chemicals were moving from the ground and seeping into the indoor air of the homes above it.
+Breathing in DCE or other volatile chemicals, could also be a concern in Limerick if a process called “vapor intrusion” were to take place—that is, if the chemicals were moving from the ground and seeping into the indoor air of the homes above it.

 As one of the nation’s leading plaintiffs’ law firms, Weitz & Luxenberg can provide you with the legal strength you need to take on companies that have polluted your community with dangerous chemicals.

-To learn more about how you can protect your right to a clean environment, please complete the form below for a free legal review.
+To learn more about how you can protect your right to a clean environment, please complete the form below for a free review of your potential lawsuit.

 Turtle Creek Site Turtle Creek PA Hazardous Site Information | Weitz & Luxenberg Lawyers